SelfCareMap

 Understanding Your Massage Options

 Washington offers a wide variety of massage therapy styles, each with unique benefits.
-Swedish massage, one of the most popular options, uses long gliding strokes to promote relaxation and improve circulation.
-Deep tissue massage targets deeper muscle layers and is ideal if you're dealing with chronic tension or soreness.
-Sports massage focuses on athletic performance and injury prevention, making it perfect if you're active or training for something specific.
+Swedish massage, one of the most popular options, uses long gliding strokes, kneading, and circular movements to promote relaxation and improve circulation.
+This style is excellent for those who are new to massage or those who primarily want to reduce stress and improve their general sense of well-being.
+Deep tissue massage targets deeper muscle layers and is ideal if you're dealing with chronic tension, stiff necks, or soreness from a sedentary office job.
+Because this technique applies more concentrated pressure, it is often used to treat chronic aches and pains in a more specific area of the body.

 Pricing and What to Expect